What is Static Analysis?

 Risks of Failing to Run Static Analysis

-Software is becoming more and more complex.
+The state of software is becoming more and more complex.
 Today, for example, the average automobile may contain over 1,000 code-executing MCUs and as much as 100 million lines of code!
 That much electronic surface area, especially in safety-critical applications, such as automotive, medical devices, or avionics, demands a rigorous engineering approach to software in order to approach defect-free code.

 Using a static analysis tool that can implement these programming standards while integrating with your development process is critical.
 From a business perspective, failing to check your work with at least one static analysis tool significantly raises the risk of deploying or releasing your applications.
-Defects can lead to exploitable code that malicious hackers can use to crash the system, expose sensitive data, etc. In the case of safety-critical software, the consequences can be far more serious.
+Defects can lead to exploitable code that malicious hackers can use to crash the system, expose sensitive data, etc. In the case of safety-critical software, the consequences of software vulnerabilities can be far more serious.

 Benefits of Automated Static Analysis